 What do you intend to accomplish with this blog?

-Hopefully it will pick up where 9000 Miles left off and connect with even more people.
-I’ll write about my trips around the country (past and present) as well as news from the world of travel.
+Hopefully it will pick up where my old site left off and connect with even more people.
+I’ll write about my trips around the country and the world.
 I’ll also share my successes and failures as I continue my efforts to make it as a full-time freelance writer.

 There are a lot of great travel blogs and resources out there, especially for round-the-world travel.
-Hopefully I can fill a different niche, that of the budget U.S. traveler with some cool stories, opinions, and quirky sights to share.
+Hopefully I can fill a different niche, that of the quirky U.S. traveler with some cool stories, opinions, and offbeat sights to share.